qualcomm/resource-tuner/systune/docs/README.md

 **OpId**: An unsigned 32-bit unique identifier for the resource.
 It encodes essential information that is useful in abstracting away the system specific details.

-Systune implements a System Independent Layer (SIL) which Provides a Transparent and Consistent way for Indexing Resources.
-This makes it easy for the Clients to Identify the Resource they want to provision, without needing to worry about Compatability Issues across Targets and the Order in which the Resources are described in the JSON files.
-Essentially, the Resource ID (unsigned 32 bit) is broken up into two fiels:
-- Resource Opcode (16 bits)
-- Resource Optype (8 bits)
-- [Additionally if BU is providing their own Custom Resource Config Files, then the MSB must be set to "1", Indicating this is a Custom Resource else it shall be treated as a Default Resource].

-These fields can uniquely identify a Resource across targets, hence making the code operating on these Resources interchangable.
-In Essence, we ensure that the Resource with ID "x", refers to the same Tunable Resource across different Targets.

-Examples:
-- The Resource ID: 65536 [00000000 00000001 00000000 00000000], Refers to the Default Resource with Opcode 0 and Optype 1.
-- The Resource ID: 2147549185 [10000000 00000001 00000000 00000001], Refers to the Custom Resource with Opcode 1 and Optype 1.

 <!-- ![OpId Bitmap] (images/OpId_Bitmap.png) -->
 ![OpID Bitmap](images/OpId_Bitmap.png)